Rearing and ready to go, revved up behind a golden EIB microphone from high atop the EIB building in Midtown Manhattan.

 And we are back.

-Let me get let me get it.
+Let me get it.

-Uh ladies and gentlemen, here it is.
+Ladies and gentlemen, here it is.

-And I've I've pointed this out to you.
+And I've pointed this out to you.

 I don't know how many times, and I've wondered why.

-I mean, this is the next big civil rights movement, according to the uh uh esteemed uh Senator Kennedy, and yet I would think that would be upsetting to the uh Reverend Dax and Al Sharpton, uh hearing that their movement is now the illegal immigration movement.
+And yet, I would think that would be upsetting to the Reverend Dakth and Al Sharpton hearing that their movement is now the illegal immigration movement.

-So an interesting little story, this is uh from the Associated Press.
+This is from the Associated Press.

 Blacks and Latinos are often united on social and political issues, but they often differ when it comes to immigration.

-Newcomers make black progress harder, said Wesley Crawford, who works at the source of knowledge bookstore in New York, or Newark, I'm sorry.
+Newcomers make black progress harder, said Wesley Crawford, who works at the Source of Knowledge bookstore in New York, or Newark, I'm sorry.

 It's a misconception that they're taking jobs we don't want.